Beatrice (band): New Beatrice (1994–2009)

 In the middle of the nineties, the entire band was replaced by Feró Nagy.
 The old veteran musicians were replaced by young rockers, only Feró Nagy remained among the old ones and Laszlo László Waszlavik was re-discovered.
 Attila Heffner, bassist, gave his place to Ferenc Laczik from the Action Unit after a few months.
 In 1995, László Brúger followed him, with two new guitarists: Zsolt Péter and Károly Székely (ex-Phobia).
 At the same time, Waszlavik got out and the New Beatrice (under that name) was officially born.
 New Beatrice produced a four-digit demo in 1996, which was expanded to 13 songs in November with a CD titled 'Take It...' in Hungaroton's release.
 At the time of the release, drummer Zoltán Nagy left the band and was replaced by István Fülöp (ex-Phobia).

-In 1998, a two-hour concert video was released on VHS Hungarian, which was recorded in the E-Club on February 27.
+In 1998, a two-hour concert video was released on VHS Hungarian, which was recorded in the E-Club on 27 February.
 At that time the band played in the beer garden of the Petőfi Hall.
-In the same year on September 4, a 20-year jubilee concert was held at the Petofi Hall, where the three epochs of Beatrice (the classical Ricse of the 1980s, the '89 -92 success, and the current '98) were held. also appeared.
+In the same year on 4 September, a 20-year jubilee concert was held at the Petofi Hall, where the three epochs of Beatrice (the classical Ricse of the 1980s, the '89 -92 success, and the current '98) were held. also appeared.
 The concert was released on a double CD by Premier Art.
 In July 1999, the next Beatrice studio album "Premaroma" was released at Premier Art.
 The title song is the bumpy, punk version of the hit Macarena.
 During the year, EMI-Quint re-released their older Beatrice albums on CD (I hate the whole 20th century, Beatrice's best songs, Cheerful Hungarians, Banned songs).

 Since the change of regime, Feró Nagy and Beatrice have appeared on several political sides (Fidesz, MDF).
 At the turn of the millennium, they participated regularly in the events of the National Rock Ensemble at the events of the MIÉP and the Sixty-Four County Youth Movement (for example, the National Song Festival, Hungarian Island).
 Since 2000, Feró Nagy has become the editor-in-chief of the radical Pannon Radio.

 After six years, the new Beatrice's stable standing had broken down.
-In 2002 István Fülöp drummer left Bertalan Hirlemann.
+In 2002, István Fülöp drummer left Bertalan Hirlemann.
 Hirlemann was a member of the ensemble in 1988, and he also drummed on the European Show Illusion, which was released under the name of Feró Nagy in 2002 (also beside the guitarist Ferenc Laczik, bassist and Zsolt Péter).
 In 2003, guitarists, Peter and Székely, left the band, so Joe Vedres and a young guitarist, Viktor Magasvári joined.
 This lineup remained until 2010.
-On October 18, 2008, Beatrice celebrated its 30th anniversary in the Petofi Hall.
-The concert video released from the event took the 1st place on the Mahasz DVD list.
+On October 18, 2008, Beatrice celebrated its 30th anniversary in the Petőfi Hall.
+The concert video released from the event reached No. 1 on the MAHASZ DVD chart.